You can now register easily online. Find the registration link in the description of each class.

 Decorah is just under a 3-hour drive from Minneapolis/St. Paul, Minnesota, and about a 2-hour drive from Cedar Rapids, Iowa.
 It is approximately 60 miles from La Crosse, Wisconsin, and 80 miles from Rochester, Minnesota, and Waterloo, Iowa.

-Go Rochester Direct, runs regularly scheduled shuttles between the Minneapolis airport and downtown Rochester, Minnesota.
-There are car rentals agencies near the shuttle drop-off to continue your trip to Decorah.
+There are various shuttle services that run regularly scheduled shuttles between the Minneapolis airport and downtown Rochester, Minnesota.
+There are car rental agencies near the shuttle drop-off to continue your trip to Decorah.

 Hometown Taxi, or 563-382-3155, in Decorah will pick you up at all area city airports, train stations, and shuttle drop-offs with advanced reservations (at least 48 hours).
-Generally, rides are $1.25 per mile while you are in the car.
+Generally, rides are $1.50 per mile while you are in the car.
 There is no charge for extra riders.
-There is a wait charge if your plane or train is delayed.

-Before each class begins, all students will receive a supply list, a detailed class schedule, and a list of any special equipment needed for the class.
+Before each class begins, all students will be emailed a supply list and additional class information.
 The supply list may include a materials fee for specific items required by the instructor for the class.
-This fee is paid directly to the instructor at the beginning of class.
-Supplies on the class supply list are made available to students through Vesterheim’s Museum Store before the class start date and during class, unless otherwise indicated.
-Students may use their 20% class discount.
-Students might want to bring additional equipment for their own personal needs, for example a magnifying light.
+This fee is paid directly to the instructor at the conclusion of class.
+Other basic supplies on the supply list should be purchased before class and most are available through the Museum Store.

 Vesterheim’s Museum Store includes everything a folk-art enthusiast needs, whether you are just getting started or have been working at your art for years.
 You’ll find books and videos on fiber arts, textiles, rosemaling, painting, woodworking, and knifemaking.
 There are also tools and patterns for woodworking; brushes, paints, and patterns for rosemaling; and beautiful hand-made woodenware ready to decorate.
 Supplies needed for each class are always available in the store.